AbhishekShimpi/Scalable_Tracking_Number_Generator_API/README.md

 # Scalable Tracking Number Generator API

-This is a Spring Boot application that implements a RESTful API for generating unique, scalable tracking numbers for parcels.
+This project is a scalable RESTful API designed to generate unique tracking numbers for parcels.
+Built with Spring Boot and Java, it provides a single, efficient endpoint that can handle high volumes of concurrent requests without relying on a centralized database.

-## Objective

-The primary goal of this project is to create an API that is both efficient and capable of handling high concurrency, with a design that allows for horizontal scaling.

 ## Requirements